fieldtrip/website/development/project/tutorial_stat.md

 To do parametric or non-parametric statistics on event-related fields in a within-subject design we will use a dataset of 10 subjects that has been already preprocessed, the planar gradient and the subject-averages of two conditions have been already computed, and the **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)** function has already combined the data from each subject to one structure for both conditions.
 The gray boxes of Figure 1. show those steps which have been done already.
 (The orange boxes in the gray boxes (except of the ft_timelockgrandaverage step) represent processing steps that are done on all trials that belong to one subject in one condition).
 These steps are described in the [Trigger-based trial selection](/tutorial/preprocessing) and in the [Event related averaging and planar gradient](/tutorial/eventrelatedaveraging) tutorial.
 How to use the **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)** function will be described in this tutorial.

-We will perform the following steps to do a statistical test in FieldTri
+We will perform the following steps to do a statistical test in FieldTrip

 *  Optionally, we can visually inspect the data and look where are differences between the conditions by plotting the grand-averages and subject-averages using the **[ft_multiplotER](/reference/ft_multiploter)**, the **[ft_singleplotER](/reference/ft_singleploter)** and the Matlab plot functions